bmd-syd/docker-cmd/README.md

 `docker run <image>`

+#### --detach

+Create and start a Docker container a Docker image in the background, printing the Docker container ID.

 #### --publish
 Create and starts a Docker container from a Docker image, publishing a container's port(s) to the host.